-Why Beginners Struggle with a Daily Devotional Journal
+Why Beginners Struggle With Daily Devotion

 - Start strong but lose momentum